 This classic circumnavigation of the Annapurna Massif offers an astonishing variety : high mountain passes, dramatic deep gorges, remote Buddhist temples, picturesque Nepalese farming villages and of course views of the Annapurna range itself.
 All year round trek, even in monsoon season.

 If you want to trek to Everest or elsewhere in the Khumbu region then the critical issue in planning when to trek is the monsoon period which runs from June to August.
-During this period the trails in this region becomes impassable and the lodges shut.
+Although you can still trek during this period you need to be ready for serious rain: generally this is confined to shorter storms in the afternoon but unless you are British and used to rain you might want to avoid this period.

 The period around Christmas is cold but with good thermals this can be a great time to trek as the trails are much quieter.
-We do not however run peak climbs during this period.
+We do not however run peak climbs during this period as by the time you reach 6000m it is really, really cold.

-During the monsoon period there is still great trekking in the Western mountains around Annapurna and Manaslu as these lie in the rain shadow of the Pakistan Himalaya.
+During the monsoon period there is still great trekking in the Western mountains around Annapurna, Mustang and Manaslu as these largely lie in a rain shadow.

 The big challenge of trekking in the Himalaya compared to the other locations we visit is that the treks are generally much longer.
 And even with rest days, 12 days of walking puts a lot of pressure on the body.